rachid/rachid.github.io/_posts/2015-05-18-breaking-ice-in-casablanca.markdown

 ![Attenders]({{ site.url }}/images/casa_3.jpeg)

 ### Community
-If you are a Ruby / Rails / Django / Ember.js ... or what whatever fits in this developer.
+If you are a Ruby / Rails / Django / Ember.js ... or what whatever fits in this list.
 Just make sure if you are in Casablanca to meet the community, attend or propose a meetup.
 The people are really nice and a hidden beauty the city of Casablanca.

 Go to the [Meetup page](http://www.meetup.com/Casablanca-rb/events/222233502/)